lithdew/snow/README.md

         }
     }

+    // This gets called when data is queued and ready to be encoded and written to
+    // a connection!
     pub fn write(self: *Self, side: snow.Side, socket: anytype, writer: anytype, items: [][]const u8) !void {
         for (items) |message| {
             if (mem.indexOfScalar(u8, message, '\n') != null) {